AML obligations for Swiss marketplaces: Are you a financial intermediary?

 Published:

-Anyone who intermediates payments between buyers and sellers on a Swiss marketplace may fall under the Anti-Money Laundering Act (AMLA).
-The key question is whether you provide «payment services» within the meaning of Art.
+Anyone who mediates payments between buyers and sellers on a Swiss marketplace may fall under the Anti-Money Laundering Act (AMLA).
+The decisive factor is whether you provide "payment services" within the meaning of Art.
 2 para.
-3 lit. b AMLA – and whether this activity exceeds the professional activity thresholds of the AMLO.
-If both apply, you need either an affiliation with a self-regulatory organization (SRO) or a direct FINMA license.
+3 lit. b AMLA – and whether this activity exceeds the professional threshold values of the AMLO.
+If both are the case, you need either an affiliation with a self-regulatory organisation (SRO) or a direct FINMA licence.

-This guide explains the relevant legal bases, shows when a marketplace qualifies as a financial intermediary and when it does not, and describes the specific obligations in the event of being subject to AMLA – including the option to outsource these obligations to a regulated Payment Service Provider (PSP).
+This guide explains the authoritative legal basis, shows when a marketplace is considered a financial intermediary and when it is not, and describes the concrete obligations in the event of subordination – including the option to outsource these obligations to a regulated Payment Service Provider (PSP).

 1. What does "financial intermediary" mean in Swiss law?

-Under Swiss law, a financial intermediary is a person who, on a professional basis, accepts third-party assets, holds them, or helps to invest or transfer them.
-The Anti-Money Laundering Act (AMLA) distinguishes between two categories: the financial intermediaries supervised under special legislation under Art.
+Under Swiss law, a financial intermediary is a person who on a professional basis accepts, keeps on deposit or helps to invest or transfer third-party assets.
+The Anti-Money Laundering Act (AMLA) distinguishes between two categories: The financial intermediaries supervised under special legislation according to Art.
 2 para.
-2 AMLA (banks, insurers, securities firms) are directly supervised by FINMA.
-The other financial intermediaries under Art.
+2 AMLA (banks, insurance companies, securities firms) are subject to direct FINMA supervision.
+The other financial intermediaries according to Art.
 2 para.
-3 AMLA – the so-called parabanking sector – can choose whether to come directly under the supervision of the Swiss Financial Market Supervisory Authority (FINMA) or join a self-regulatory organization (SRO) recognized by FINMA.
+3 AMLA – the so-called parabanking sector – can choose whether to place themselves directly under the Eidgenössische Finanzmarktaufsicht (FINMA) or to affiliate with a self-regulatory organisation (SRO) recognised by FINMA.

 For marketplace operators, Art.
 2 para.
 3 lit. b AMLA is particularly relevant.
-This list provision covers persons who “provide payment services, in particular who make electronic transfers for third parties or issue or manage payment instruments such as credit cards and travellers’ cheques”.
-Specifically: If your marketplace receives customer funds and forwards them to sellers, you potentially meet this criterion.
+This category of offences covers persons who "provide services for payment transactions, in particular by executing electronic transfers for third parties or issuing or managing means of payment such as credit cards and traveller's cheques".
+Specifically: If your marketplace accepts customer funds and forwards them to Comerciantes, you potentially fulfil this statutory definition.

-Whether you are actually subject to supervision as a financial intermediary depends on a second criterion: professional activity.
+However, whether you are actually subject to the subordination obligation as a financial intermediary depends on a second criterion: professionalism.

 The Anti-Money Laundering Ordinance (AMLO) defines in Art.
-7 when a financial intermediary activity is considered professional.
-Only if at least one of the following criteria is met does an affiliation or license obligation arise:
+7 when a financial intermediary activity is deemed to be professional.
+An affiliation or licensing requirement only arises if at least one of the following criteria is met:

 Criterion (Art.
 7 para.
 1 AMLO)